ml-archive/readme/Documentation/checklist-before-going-live.md

 - **CORS**: If your API is being used in a web app, then strongly consider to add the CORS middleware.
 - **Continuous Integration**: Is your repo on GitHub running correctly with Circle CI?
 Is your master/develop branches protected?
 - **Debug logs**: If you have debug logs turned on (e.g. in `fluent.json`) while developing the project, consider turning them off before deploying.
+- **Signers**: Are you using JWT and will be running the project on multiple environments?
+If so, remember to generate keys for each environment.
+Consider adding the keys as different config files (opposed to environment variables).